-- Cardiac Output and Performance during a Marathon Race in Middle-Aged Recreational Runners, Online Publication, Oct 07, 2017 ,
+- Cardiac Output and Performance during a Marathon Race in Middle-Aged Recreational Runners, Online Publication ,

-- ntervals, Thresholds, and Long Slow Distance: the Role of Intensity and Duration in Endurance Training, Publication, Nov 01, 2009 ,
+- ntervals, Thresholds, and Long Slow Distance: the Role of Intensity and Duration in Endurance Training, Publication ,

 - Problems of marathon runners.
-American Journal of Emergency Medicine, Publication, Sep 24, 2006 ,
+American Journal of Emergency Medicine, Publication ,